Blisk: the new browser built just for developers

 - Google Drive

+While Blisk has been available since the beginning of the year, this latest update has made it truly friendly to developers and therefore worth highlighting.
+First-timers to this browser can use Blisk’s tutorial to become familiar with its interface, development tools, and coding learning curve.
 At the time of this writing, Blisk is available for Windows only.
 However, the company assures us that Blisk will also be available for Linux soon.
 In the meantime, Mac users can anticipate Blisk being released for Mac in June, according to a tweet from the company’s official Twitter stream.